 "We empower the storyteller inside you through filmmaking with your smartphone." - S. Botello Productions™

-We are presented mobile filmmaking panels at San Diego's Comic-Con International for the last three years.
-We are also presented a presentation and seminar on mobile filmmaking in Indianapolis for IndyShorts by Heartland Film.
-Get details.
+Festival founder Susy Botello has presented mobile filmmaking panels at San Diego's Comic-Con International each year from 2016 until the pandemic in 2020.
+She also presented a seminar on mobile filmmaking in Indianapolis for IndyShorts by Heartland Film.

 Our video story: Watch it now

 We designed programs around mobile cell and smartphone film as a global community platform.
 When we designed our film festival exclusively for films shot with mobile and smart phones we envisioned the benefits to the entire world regardless of the industry beyond cinematic and documentary filmmaking.
-Our model for mobile film programs has three core elements: Educating, Showcasing and Distributiing (ESD)
+Our model for mobile film programs has three core elements: Educating, Showcasing and Distributing (ESD).

 SBP's Mobile Film School Educates, Informs and Trains filmmakers and the general public on creating visual stories using their mobile phones as the most accessible current mobile technology promoting professional and creative hands-on techniques to give filmmakers an opportunity to create awesome mobile films and videos which depict their artistic talent and skills in filmmaking and storytelling.